Fineshade Forest Plan 2020-2029

-Define the long term vision for Fineshade, Wakerley and Southwick Woods and set out how management will move towards achieving this vision over the next ten years.
+The aim of Forestry England (FE) was for the plan to "define the long term vision for Fineshade, Wakerley and Southwick Woods and set out how management will move towards achieving this vision over the next ten years".

 Management objectives are to:

 diversify the species and age structure to mitigate against the